cogentcore/cogent/README.md

 * add Navigate menu?

+* add git commands: checkout file

-* add all the other languages
+* add all the other languages: C, C++, python, etc

 * john will come up with keyboard shortcuts for other examples